Last updated on May 31st, 2022 at 02:12 pm

 At the time of the first resurrection “Piniadoroi” hunt to catch someone to throw him into the Mastella, then he was dropped into the barrel.

 The surrounding area was full of people and the bands were there too, and he splashed all the onlookers and musicians, and then took all the money that had fallen into the Mastella as compensation for his ducking.

 This custom has languished in recent years but the Corfu Events Association has taken the responsibility of reviving it successfully.

-10 o`clock in the evening is the service of the Resurrection in the Catholic cathedral to be completed by 11 p.m, so that people can then participate at the Orthodox Easter too, in Corfu the relationship of the churches, as believers of the same basic faith, are harmonious and they celebrate together.
+10 o`clock in the evening is the service of the Resurrection in the Catholic cathedral to be completed by 11 p.m, so that people can then participate in the Orthodox Easter too, in Corfu the relationship of the churches, as believers of the same basic faith, is harmonious and they celebrate together.